verberktstan/swark/README.md

 ## Tests

-Run the tests with `clojure -X:tests`
+Run the tests with `clojure -X:test/run`

 ## Development